Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why should I open a bank account in Singapore?

-Whether you’re paying your weekly rent, receiving income from your casual job or even paying for your daily commute, having an bank account in Singapore is essential.
+Whether you’re paying your weekly rent, receiving income from your casual job or even paying for your daily commute, having a bank account in Singapore is essential.
 If you’re constantly receiving money from overseas or paying with an overseas credit card, it’s likely that you’ll be incurring enormous and unnecessary fees.

-Opening an everyday banking account in Singapore is one of the most important things you’d need to do to when you move to Singapore.
+Opening an everyday banking account in Singapore is one of the most important things you’d need to do when you move to Singapore.